anuarun1/UCBerkeley_AIML_PracApp2/README.md

 Baseline Model: Accuracy: 0.8697.
 This is expected since there is significant imbalance in the data.

-The model output shows the Accuracy for the different models and the corresponding parameter.
+The table below shows the Accuracy for the different models and the corresponding parameter.
 The best test accuracy was obtained for the Decision Tree Classifier with a max depth of 5.
 The test accuracy of 0.8871 is very close to the baseline model accuracy of 0.8697.
 The features impacting the decision tree shows the economic conditions and `pdays` shows strong dependency.

 ### Model #2